 Research Expertise and Interest

-The second book project, Bengal to Berkeley, examines conspiracy as a legal, philosophical, and political concept to understand the rise of the surveillance of racial and sexual subjects in WWI America.
+Saha's other current project, Bengal to Berkeley, looks at conspiracy as a legal, philosophical, and political concept to understand the rise of the surveillance of "bad" racial and sexual subjects in WWI America.

 An Empire of Touch: Women's Political Labor & The Fabrication of East Bengal (Columbia University Press, 2019), Saha's first book, was awarded the Harry Levin Prize for outstanding first book by the American Comparative Literature Association in 2020 and the Helen Tartar First Book Award (2017).
 A South Asia imprint by Penguin Random House (2019) is available here.
 They are affiliated faculty in the Program in Gender & Women’s Studies; Center for Race & Gender; LGBTQ Citizenship Cluster; AARC; Institute for South Asia Studies.